-- The death of the Participant; - ◆ The divorce or legal separation from the Participant; or (Note: for purposes of preventing ineligible benefit usage the Fund Office must be notified immediately.
-Please refer to the Active Eligibility section of this booklet "What Happens If I Lose Coverage?" pages 11 and 12); or
+- The death of the Participant; - The divorce or legal separation from the Participant; or (Note: for purposes of preventing ineligible benefit usage the Fund Office must be notified immediately.
+Please refer to the Active Eligibility section of this booklet "What Happens If I Lose Coverage?" page 12); or

-The event under which a Dependent Child loses Dependent status.
+• The event under which a Dependent Child loses Dependent status.